PatelK09/PatelK09.github.io/README.md

 For this tutorial, you will need:
 **1. Resume**
 - You will need a resume in markdown format.
-Here is the link to a [quick tutorial](https://helloacm.com/markdown-markup-language-quick-tutorial/) on markdown.

 **2. Static Site Generator**
 - You will need a static site generator to generate a static HTML website based on raw data and template.
-For this tutorial, we will be using [Jekyll](https://jekyllrb.com/) to create a static site.
+For this tutorial, we will be using Jekyll to create a static site.

+**3. GitHub Account**
+- You will need a GitHub account to host your resume using GitHub Pages.

 ## Instructions